armandobermudezmartinez/RIVET_Collision_Analysis_Plugins/README.md

-# RivetTop
+# CMS-TOP-Rivet

-This GitLab repository contains Rivet routines for Top PAG related analyses.
+This GitLab repository contains Rivet routines for Top PAG related analyses and configuration files to run them.
+Routines are gather in the `CMS-TOP-Rivet/RivetTop` subpackage.
 Some may not be validated.

-## Organisation

-The `master` branch contains all the plugins and data.
-Configuration files are in the `test/` repository, while `.yoda` and `.plot` (and possibly `.info`) files are in the `data/` repository.
+Configuration files to run them are in the `CMS-TOP-Rivet/Configuration` subpackage.

-Common interfaces to be used in analysis modules are available.

-  * PartonTop : Build parton level top quarks and its decay products.
-  * PseudoTop : Build particle level top quarks (pseudo top) and its decay products.
-  * CMSGenParticle (not validated) : Emulate CMS genParticlesForJets in Run-I

-Some analyses done in CMS are also available.

-  * TOP-12-028 (CMS\_2015\_I1370682.cc) : Differential cross section measurement, under validation
-  * TOP-12-042 (CMS\_TOP\_12\_042.cc) : Jet multiplicity measurement, under validation

-Other modules are also available for the MC studies

-  * Les Houches working group (CMS\_LesHouches2015.cc) : Analysis for the Les Houches ttbar working group using the dilepton channel (see the section below)
-  * MC\_TTBAR\_HADRON.cc : Lepton+jets channel study
+The `Installation` section gather instructions to get both subpackages.

 ## Installation